-E. ADHC services shall be provided no more than 10 hours per day and no more than 50 hours per week.

-F. Provider Qualifications:

-1. ADHC providers must be licensed according to the adult day health care provider licensing requirements contained in the Revised Statutes (R.S.
-40:2120.41-40:2120.47).

-2. ADHC providers must be enrolled as a Medicaid ADHC provider.

-3. ADHC providers must comply with LDH rules and regulations.
+- A. D. ... - E. ADHC services shall be provided no more than 10 hours per day and no more than 50 hours per week. - F. The following services are not available to ADHC recipients Provider Qualifications: - 1. monitored in home caregiving (MIHC) ADHC providers must be licensed according to the adult day health care provider licensing requirements contained in the Revised Statutes (R.S.
+40:2120.41-40:2120.47). - 2.
+ADHC providers must be enrolled as a Medicaid ADHC provider. - 3.
+ADHC providers must comply with LDH rules and regulations.